HistoricFutures/historicfutures.github.io/_posts/2015-07-21-algorithmic-power.markdown

 ---
 layout: post
-title: "Algorithmic Power & the case for String3"
+title: "The power of algorithms & the case for String3"
 categories: Marshall
 published: true
 accepted: true